 - Finally, please note that the mailing list is not a replacement for your own work, nor is it a replacement for your thesis director’s work.

-- Problems should be reported to the pw_forum mailing list (not to a single developer)
+- Problems should be preferably reported as GitLab issues, or to the developers mailing lists, not to a single developer

 - Before reporting an unexpected behavior as a problem,

 - check your input data: most problems originate from there